annias/promptflow/docs/nodes.md

 ### EmbeddingQuery

 Queries an hnswlib index and returns the result.
-Double click to edit the nubmer of results returned, as well as as the separator between results.
+Double click to edit the number of results returned, as well as as the separator between results.

 (Http)=